Nixinova/DynaVer/readme.md

 Each part of the **Number** segment must be an integer number (`[0-9]`) and may be zero-padded.
 Each declared part is delimited by a dot (`.`).
 The **Number** segment must come first in a version string.

 #### Disruptive
-The **Disruptive** **Number** must be incremented whenever there is a change made to the project which drastically breaks or disrupts existing functionality for many of your users.
+The **Disruptive** **Number** must be incremented whenever there is a change made to the project which drastically breaks or disrupts a major aspect of your project or when a breaking change affects many of your users who are following your documentation correctly.

 #### Incompatible
-The **Incompatible** **Number** must be incremented whenever there is a change made that breaks minor existing functionality for some users who are following your documentation correctly.
+The **Incompatible** **Number** must be incremented whenever there is a change made that breaks a minor aspect of your project, when a minor breaking change is implemented, or when deprecated functionality is removed.

 #### Compatible
 The optional **Compatible** **Number** must be incremented whenever only backwards-compatable changes are made to the project.